RichardSobreiro/shopping-cart-java/README.md

 We are also providing a postman collection file whithin this repository available in the file "ShoppingCart.postman_collection".

 ## Tests

+To run the automated tests the local database must already running.

 The automated tests are available whithin the class ShoppingCartTests:
 <p align="center">